-If you are a student enrolled in the SP2106D course, you will find a number of courses here as well as the course materials here, but you will need to register for the site to access this material.
+If you have come to the site through my invitation, you will find a number of courses here as well as the course materials for Educational Psychology, but you will need to register for the site to access this material.

 Getting started with Writing Issues is a two-step process:

 - please first Register for the course site,

 - and then once registered you will have access to the course site and materials.